Duterte confirms he'll run for Philippines VP next year

 If elected vice president, the move would be reminiscent of the machinations of Russian President Vladimir Putin, who Duterte once called his “favorite hero," to hold on to power despite being constitutionally barred from seeking a third consecutive term as president in 2008.

-Instead, Dmitry Medvedev was elected president and Putin assumed the nominally subservient position of prime minister from 2008-2012.
+Instead, Dmitry Medvedev was elected president and Putin assumed the nominally subservient position of prime minister from 2008 to 2012.
 Putin was then reelected president in 2012, and Medvedev slid into the prime minister role.

-After the news broke that he said he would run, opposition Senator Risa Hontiveros warned that electing Duterte as vice president would mean a continuation of his authoritarian policies.
+After the news broke that Duterte said he would run, opposition Sen. Risa Hontiveros warned that electing Duterte as vice president would mean a continuation of his authoritarian policies.

 “Next year a lot is really at stake,” she said on the ABS-CBN News Channel.